cammymcp/ObsidianOSRTurnTracker/README.md

 ## Known Issues

 - Too many labels on a single row (or labels that are too long) can break the formatting when the row gets too wide to render.
-- Effects and light sources with the same label can be "stacked" to expire on the same turn (e.g. `L` becomes `L2` if two lanterns are lit at the same time.)
-However, two effect labels of **different types** cannot currently be set to expire at the same time.